 An award notice is a document issued by the sponsor that typically contains information about the amount of funds obligated, the time period for performance, and the terms and conditions associated with the award.
 An award notice, called variously a Notice of Award (NOA) or Notice of Grant Award (NGA or NOGA), is ordinarily sent to Sponsored Research (SR) as the authorized university office to receive and accept award notices on behalf of the university.
 If a Principal Investigator receives an NOA directly, it is to be forwarded to the SR awards mailbox at firstname.lastname@example.org.

 Bilateral Awards and Award Agreements

-Awards also come to Northwestern that require central office review and endorsement.
+Awards come to Northwestern that require central office review and endorsement.
 Others require negotiation prior to endorsement.
 SR’s Proposal and Award Acceptance team is responsible for this activity.

 The following chart outlines the main differences between sponsored research agreements and gifts:

 Sponsored Research Awards